kshaffer/courses/materials/as4-unit2modeVideos.md

 - lydian (do re mi fi sol la ti do)
 - mixolydian (do re mi fa sol la te do)

-Please practice with an instrument, but record yourself singing without the aid of an instrument.
+Please practice with an instrument, but record yourself singing these one octave, ascending and descending, without the aid of an instrument.
 You can perform in any key that is comfortable for your range.
 All non-diatonic collections can be found on the [Analyzying atonal music resource](http://openmusictheory.com/atonal.html).

 To record and submit these videos, do the following:

-- Practice the scales/collections above (only the measure numbers listed)
+- Practice the scales/collections above
 - Video yourself performing the passages, according to the instructions above
 - Name those videos "YOURLASTNAME - name of collection".
 (You can also perform them in a single video.)
 - Upload video(s) to Google Drive and put them in a single folder named "YOURLASTNAME – modes and cells"